+This pet blanket is a perfect sewing project for your little gifter with a furry friend!
 Have a pet that needs a warm spot to snuggle?
-Your child—along with some parental assistance—can make him this blanket in a jiff, and it's ultra cozy!
-This project also provides a great way to feel better about the quick rate that your child outgrows her sweaters.
+With some parental assistance, your child can make him this ultra cozy pet blanket in a jiff.
+This pet blanket project also provides a great way to feel better about the quick rate that your child outgrows her sweaters.
 You and your child will be using old sweaters that have been felted (basically, washed and dried in the washing machine) to quilt a cute patchwork blanket for your furry friend!
+Make a pet blanket with your child this holiday season.

 What You Need: